-(a) To be eligible for a license as a matchmaker, an applicant shall be at least 18 years of age.
+(2) ELIGIBILITY. (a) To be eligible for a license as a matchmaker, an applicant shall be at least 18 years of age.

-(b) The department may deny a license to an applicant who has committed any act that would, if committed by a licensee, subject the applicant to discipline under ch.
-SPS 116, subch.
-VII of ch.
-SPS 195, or subch.
-V.
+(b) The department may deny a license to an applicant who has committed any act that would, if committed by a licensee, subject the applicant to discipline under subch.
+IX.

-SPS 192.204 Contestant's Mixed martial arts contestant's license.
+SPS 192.06 Contestant's license.

 (1) APPLICATION.
-A person shall, before acting as a professional or amateur mixed martial arts contestant at any event, submit an application on forms provided by the department together with the \$40 fee as specified in s.
+A person shall, before acting as a professional boxing contestant, a professional or amateur mixed martial arts contestant, or a professional or amateur kickboxing or Muay Thai contestant at an event, submit an application on forms provided by the department together with the \$40 fee specified in s.
 444.11, Stats.